KPXQ: Top 40 era

-Format changes and life after Top 40
+Format changes after Top 40

-For a brief period in the mid-1970s, KRUX experimented with an all-news format featuring NBC's ill-fated "News and Information Service" network.
-When that experiment failed, they went back to their Top 40 format, with Richard Ruiz of Downey California, as program director.
+For a brief period in the mid-1970s, KRUX experimented with an all-news format featuring NBC's short-lived "News and Information Service" (NIS Network).
+When that experiment failed, the station went back to an Adult Top 40 format, with Richard Ruiz of Downey, California, as program director.
 Ruiz pre-dated the switch to all-news in 1975.

-KRUX would never recover with the insurgence of FM competition.
-KRUX management (Lotus Corporation) brought in many valley vets from other stations to try to stem the tide of music on FM.
-Those radio personalities included "KC in the Morning" Kennedy from 5 AM to 10AM, Daniel (Oshe) from 10AM to 3 PM, Program Director Bobby Rivers 3PM to 7PM in the late seventies till January 1981, when the final rock and roll turntable (Cart machine) went silent.
+With the insurgence of FM competition, it was difficult for an AM music station to compete for listeners.
+KRUX's owner, the Lotus Corporation, brought in several radio vets from other stations to try to help KRUX.
+Those radio personalities included "KC in the Morning" Kennedy from 5 AM to 10AM, Daniel (Oshe) from 10AM to 3 PM, Program Director Bobby Rivers 3PM to 7PM.
+They were heard on KRUX from the late seventies till January 1981.
 Other DJ's included Greg Mills from 7PM - midnight and Morgan Evans from midnight to 6am.
-Evans moved to morning drive at Anchorage, Alaska AOR rocker KRKN in 1981 after the KRUX format change to Big Band.
+Evans later moved to morning drive at Anchorage, Alaska AOR rocker KRKN.
 CW MCMUffin on Weekends doubled also as the engineer for over five years.

-In 1981, KRUX became KLFF with the "Music of Your Life" MOR format until 1992, when they tried another attempt at all-news (featuring the CNN Headline News audio feed) as KNNS.
-This would last two years before they switched to sports talk as KGME, now at 910 AM.
-Howard Stern was on KGME and KHOT-FM early in 1995.
-In 1998, KGME upgraded its power from 5000 to 50,000 watts daytime, while remaining at 1000 watts at night.
+In 1981, KRUX became KLFF with the "Music of Your Life" format of adult standards.
+Then in 1992, KRUX tried another attempt at all-news radio, featuring the CNN Headline News audio feed.
+The call letters switched to KNNS.
+After two years, the station switched to sports radio as KGME, now at 910 AM.
+The Howard Stern Show was heard on KGME and KHOT-FM early in 1995.
+In 1998, KGME upgraded its power from 5000 to 50,000 watts daytime, while remaining at 1,000 watts at night.

-In April 1999, AM/FM (now part of Clear Channel) purchased the call letters, studio, and programming of KGME, moving them to 550 kHz.
+In April 1999, AM/FM Broadcasting purchased the call letters, studio, and programming of KGME, moving them to 550 kHz.
 In turn, co-owned KOY, which was the first radio station in Arizona and had been on 550 since 1941, moved to 1230 where it remains to this day.
 KGME and news/talk sister-station KFYI swapped frequencies in 2000, with sports on 910 and news/talk on 550.

+Sale to Salem Media

-New Planet Radio kept the 1360 transmitter, changing the call letters to KFDJ, and simulcasted co-owned KEDJ 106.3 until the AM station was sold to Salem.
+New Planet Radio kept the 1360 transmitter, changing the call letters to KFDJ, and began simulcasting co-owned KEDJ 106.3 until the AM station was sold to Salem.

 Salem purchased the station in 1999, with intentions of creating a new conservative talk station in Phoenix to pair with its Christian Talk and Teaching format at 960 AM (which was then called "Q96").
-Instead, Salem moved the religious programming to 1360 AM with 960 becoming the home for secular talk.
+Instead, Salem moved the religious programming to 1360 AM.
+That allowed AM 960 to become the home for secular conservative talk.